-3 While a 9.5 format or later file can have more than 119 segments, the number of indexes is limited to 119.
+${}^{3}A 9.5$ format or later file can have more than 119 segments, but the number of indexes is limited to 119.

 Note that nullable columns must also be considered.
-For example, a data file with 4096 byte page size is limited to 119 index segments per file.
+For example, a data file with 4096-byte page size is limited to 119 index segments per file.
 Because each indexed nullable column with true null support requires an index consisting of 2 segments, you cannot have more than 59 indexed nullable columns in a table (or indexed nullable true null fields in a Btrieve file).
 This limit is smaller for smaller page sizes.

-Files support true nulls if they are created as file version of 7.x or higher and have TRUENULLCREATE set to on.
-Files created using an earlier file format, with Pervasive.SQL 7, or with TRUENULLCREATE set to off do not have true null support and do not have this limitation.
+Files version 7.x or higher support true nulls if they have TRUENULLCREATE set to on.
+Files using an earlier file format version or with TRUENULLCREATE set to off do not have true null support and do not have this limitation.